dbarj/database/adb-migration/05-latency-test/latency-test.md

 - You have completed Lab 1: Initialize Environment

+This is an optional lab.
+You can skip it if you are already familiar with ADBPing.

 ## Task 1: Download ADBPing

 ADBPing tool is available in *My Oracle Support*, on Doc ID 2863450.1.